LotToLearn/SSL_Tester_JDBC/README.md

 # Oracle SSL JDBC Tester
+##### This in no way represents offical Oracle documentation, and views expressed are my own and do not represent anyone else

 ### This is a copy of aimtiaz11's JDBC tester, but ONLY for SSL (with SSO wallet)
 https://github.com/aimtiaz11/oracle-jdbc-tester